-Searching for your place in the SoCal sun, but prefer to skip the drama (and price tag) of Los Angeles?
-Anaheim just might be your sweet spot, ripe for the picking.
+Searching for your place in the SoCal sun but prefer to skip the drama (and price tag) of Los Angeles?
+You may want to consider living in Anaheim, CA, a sweet spot, ripe for the picking.
 If all you’ve heard about Anaheim is that it’s home to Disneyland, don’t fret.
 We’ve got you covered with everything you need to know about Anaheim before you start looking for your new home in the heart of Orange County.

-Located just 30 minutes from Los Angeles, Anaheim has a lot more going on than the Mouse.
+Located just 30 minutes from Los Angeles, Anaheim has a lot more going on than just the Mouse.
 This citrus industry city is a draw for young professionals, singles, and families who want to enjoy great California weather and big city amenities while getting a decent bang for their buck.
-Many love the high quality of life so much they end up staying.
-With 350,000 residents spread out over 50 square miles, Anaheim is roughly ten times smaller than L.A., with 10 times fewer people.
+Many love the high quality of life so much they end up living in Anaheim for many, many years, if not indefinitely.
+With nearly 350,000 residents spread out over 50 square miles, Anaheim is nearly ten times smaller than LA, with more than 10 times fewer people.

-First, take a quick 2-minute tour of Anaheim with this video:
+But first, take a quick 20-minute tour of Anaheim with this video:

 Map of Anaheim, CA

-Residents here can easily scratch the outdoors itch thanks to the plentiful parks and green spaces in the city — in fact, Paul tells us Anaheim has more parks than any other city in Orange County.
+What’s it like living in Anaheim, CA?
+Residents here can easily scratch the outdoors itch, thanks to the plentiful parks and green spaces in the city.
+In fact, Paul tells us Anaheim has more parks than any other city in Orange County.
 “The parks have not only good walkability in terms of people just exercising, but they have other amenities including soccer fields, softball diamonds, [and] swimming pools.”
-However, Paul says that, for now, parks are mostly located in the better neighborhoods — something to keep in mind depending on your park priorities.
+However, Paul says that, for now, parks are mostly located in the better neighborhoods — something to keep in mind, depending on your park priorities.
 Here’s a look at a handful of different neighborhoods in Anaheim — plus a popular neighboring city, just for good measure.

 Anaheim Colony Historic District